“Distopian Dream Girl”

 When an actor steps behind the camera, either to write or direct, it is always a noteworthy occurrence.
 The results are usually a mixed bag — in the modern era, we have our George Clooneys and Angelina Jolies; back in the day, we had Brando and The Duke.
 But every once in a while, a Billy Bob Thornton or Greta Gerwig comes out of the blue to deliver a masterpiece.

 The same is true of television.
 Episodes penned by Michael Imperioli are significant because, well, he’s Michael Imperioli, the only Sopranos cast member who really contributed when it came to scriptwriting.
-In fact, his life somewhat mirrors his own character, Christopher Moltisanti, who has scriptwriting aspirations of his own.
+In fact, his life somewhat mirrors his own character, who has scriptwriting aspirations of his own.

-Nevertheless, episodes written by Imperioli usually aren’t all that noteworthy — season four’s “Christopher” is generally considered the worst installment of the entire show.
+Nevertheless, episodes written by Imperioli usually aren’t all that noteworthy — season four’s “Christopher” is generally considered the worst installment of the entire series.
 But I wouldn’t specifically pin the blame on Imperioli; after all, the writing itself isn’t the problem.
 More likely it’s the auteurist presence of series creator David Chase, who never allowed an underling, especially one as unproven as Imperioli, to handle any important material.
 As a result, the events that transpire in “The Telltale Moozadell” tend to be a bit dry — inconsequential for inconsequentiality’s sake.

 Credit to actress Annabella Sciorra for (purposely) making Gloria so unlikable.
 She’s a smoke show, sure, but her seductive negativity is absolutely repulsive.
 Give me Irina or Svetlana any day.